 - Eat healthy meals every day.
 Avoid alcohol and caffeine.

-- Exercise.
-Take a walk and get out of the house for a break.
+- Take a walk and get out of the house for a break.
 Talk with your healthcare provider about when you can safely begin an exercise program.

-- Drink eight large glasses of fluid each day.
+- Drink 8 large glasses of fluid each day.
 Water, juice, and milk are good choices.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.